moeltenio/heypenny-website/_pages/contact.md

 last_modified_at: 2024-06-27 10:00:00 -0700
 ---

 Want to report a bug, suggest a feature, or get notified when we update Heypenny?
-[Join our online community!](https://community.heypenny.money)
+[Join our Discord community!](/community)

 Otherwise, feel free to email us at [support@moelten.io](mailto:support@moelten.io).